oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 Furthermore the hash algorithms MD2, MD4, MD5, RIPEMD-160, and SHA-1
 revealed fundamental weaknesses and they MUST NOT be used.

-Note that implementations willing to use functions other than hash functions, for example to achieve a smaller salt size with similar level of security by using a stronger iterative derivation function, are RECOMMENDED to define a profile of this specification, i.e., when an HMAC or another type of hash function is used for digest calculation, it needs to be defiend how a secret cryptographic key or other cryptographic secret is can be used instead of a salt value.

 ## Holder Binding {#holder_binding_security}
 Verifiers MUST decide whether Holder Binding is required for a